5 Best Laptops For World of Warcraft – The War Within & Classic (2025)

 This version of the MSI Stealth runs the 4060RTX runs at 140W (125+15W) and has a MUX Switch.
 Though this isn’t listed on the seller’s description.

-Unfortunately, because this is a new GPU and The War Within is also a new expansion, and honestly World of Warcraft being (aside from Wow Classic HardCore) a very niche game, you’d be hardpressed to find Benchmarks of the 4060 on laptops for DragonFlight.
+Unfortunately, because this is a new GPU and The War Within is also a new expansion, and honestly World of Warcraft being (aside from Wow Classic HardCore) a very niche game, you’d be hardpressed to find Benchmarks of the 4060 on laptops.

 Warning: 4060RTX Wattage